wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 General Library
 ^^^^^^^^^^^^^^^

 - Added support for scheduling functions more often than the robot loop via ``addPeriodic()`` in TimedRobot.
 Previously, teams had to make a Notifier to run feedback controllers more often than the TimedRobot loop period of 20ms (running TimedRobot more often than this is not advised).
 Now, users can run feedback controllers more often than the main robot loop, but synchronously with the TimedRobot periodic functions so there aren't any thread safety issues.
+Documentation is available :ref:`here <docs/software/convenience-features/scheduling-functions:Scheduling Functions at Custom Frequencies>`

 - Added a ``toggle()`` function to Solenoid and DoubleSolenoid.